Sort By

 City College Plymouth |

-Further Education & Higher Education College |
+Further Education College |

-Kings Road area, near Devonport |
+Kings Road, Devonport (West Plymouth) |

-How to Book Student Accommodation Plymouth
+How to Book Student Accommodation in Plymouth

-Finding the right student accommodation Plymouth is not easy, but booking is even tougher.
+Finding the right student accommodation in Plymouth is not easy, but booking is even tougher.
 The procedure is lengthy; it involves signing complex documents, verifying properties and paying a deposit, but with UniAcco, it’s effortless.

 At UniAcco, students can compare prices and get personalised recommendations from our experts.
 Once you finalise the property, our team will help you with everything from filling out the forms to moving into the property.